The simple answer

 Superpress does not recommend forcing your whole business into a booking platform website just because scheduling is messy.
 Booking software should be excellent at bookings.
 Your website should be excellent at trust, content, search, service explanation, and conversion.

 Our recommendation for serious service businesses is a managed website connected to the right booking tool.
-We can build, launch, host, and manage the website, then keep small changes handled while your booking software runs the calendar.
+Superpress can redesign the site if it needs it, host it, and keep small changes handled through ongoing website management while your booking software runs the calendar.
+If the site is otherwise healthy, an ongoing support retainer plus a clean booking embed is often all you need.

 Booking migration options compared